ykhokhulya/stm32-fw-cube/F4/Projects/STM32469I_EVAL/Examples/GPIO/GPIO_EXTI/readme.txt

 @par Example Description

-This example shows how to configure external interrupt lines.
+How to configure external interrupt lines.

 In this example, one EXTI line (EXTI15_10) is configured to generate an interrupt on each falling edge.